JosePrietoPaez/CalcDiv/README.md

 Trivially, -17, in base 10, is not divisible by 7.
 Therefore, neither is 106 nor 12735, the original dividend.

+An explanation similar to this one can be obtained for rules obtained using the `--dividend`, or `-d`, option followed by the numbers you want to test separated by commas, like: `-d 483,-123`

+There are many options like `-d` that can be used to obtain different results or change its representation , see the in-app help for more details using the `help` verb, followed by the verb you want to find help for.

+Available verbs:

+ - `single`(default): finds a single divisibility rule for the given arguments.

+	- Arguments: `divisor (base of the dividend, defaults to ten) (length of the rule, used if -x is not specified, defaults to one)`

+ - `multiple`: finds a rule for every combination of the divisors and bases arguments.

+	- Arguments: `divisor([,following divisors]) (base[,following bases], defaults to a single ten) (length, same as single)`

+ - `dialog`: asks for arguments and options from the standard input and returns a rule until stopped.

 ---

 ## Something about *CalcDiv*'s development